A Physiological Approach to Peels

 This class by Mark Lees Skincare covers several successful case studies and real-world concepts in treating clogged-congested and acne-prone skin, including our new back-acne system.
 Watch a live pore-softening extraction treatment and get an update on combining ingredients for both “birthday” aging and sun-damaged skin.
 Don ‘t miss this opportunity to take home truly effective protocols that will help many of your clients.

 This product-specific class focuses on the use of Mark Lees Skin Care products and treatment protocols.
-It does not offer continuing education credits.
+It does not offer continuing education credits, but will be included in the count for the 8 hours in the basic registration fee of $100 for professionals and $75 for students.
 At the end of the class, you will be given a $25 gift certificate for use in the Mark Lees Skin Care booth during the Southern Spa & Salon Conference.

 Mark Lees, Ph.D.,M.S. is an award winning speaker, master clinical skin therapist, and product developer of Mark Lees Skin Care products, specializing in acne, sensitive, and aging skin.
 He is the author of Skin Care: Beyond the Basics, the Skin Care Answer Book, and his latest book, Clearing Concepts: A Guide to Acne Treatment.